 Volunteers must notify the IEEE Office of Risk and Insurance Management Services (ORIMS) at email@example.com in the event of an emergency medical claim.

-Authorized IEEE business travel to the following countries must be reported to firstname.lastname@example.org: Chechnya, Iraq, Afghanistan, Pakistan, Israel, Iran, or Somalia.
+Authorized IEEE business travel to the following countries must be reported in advance to firstname.lastname@example.org: Chechnya, Iraq, Afghanistan, Pakistan, Israel, Iran, or Somalia.

 Why was the IEEE Volunteer Global Travel Accident Medical Expense Plan established?